 Neutral colors sometimes get a bad rap.
 Neutral decor?
 Boring.
 Neutral wardrobe.
 Yawn.
-Having worked with both for a number of years as an interior decorator and a self-proclaimed neutral clothing lover, I know that neutrals are anything but boring and ordinary if you know what to do with them.
+Having worked with both for a number of years as an interior decorator and a self-proclaimed neutral clothing lover, I know that neutral colors chosen for a color palette are anything but boring and ordinary if you know what to do with them.

-So we’ll be taking a closer look at how to wear neutral colors, including how they are defined, some simple strategies to add interest and style to a neutral outfit, and some examples of how to put neutral outfits together.
-As women over 50 and over 60 we take a slightly different approach than our younger friends.
-And that’s okay.
-We want to dress for our body shape and our style personality, right?
+So we’ll be taking a closer look at how to wear neutral clothing colors, including how they are defined, some simple strategies to add interest and style to a neutral outfit, and some examples of how to use neutral colors to put outfits together.

 1 | How are Neutral Colors Defined?